Monday, June 8, 2009

 To Write Or...

-They say that writing is good for increasing your brain activity (so the level of dumb-ness that you will grow with age would be slightly reduced :b).
+They say that writing is good for increasing your brain activity (so the level of dumb-ness that you will grow with age might be slightly reduced).
 But that’s not motivation enough for me.
-Neither am I the keep-a-diary type (no offense to those who are :] ).
-Its like, when I had something I’d like to share with someone, but I got distracted and forgot it, then it’s a small part of me lost forever :[ and those who care about me, and would like to get to know me better, will never have a chance to experience that part of me.
+Neither have I ever kept a journal.
+But when I'm going through a thought or a feeling, and get distracted and lose it... then it’s a small part of me lost forever... and I might never get to rediscover it from the old archives of my mind or share it with those who care about what I think.